Historic Downtown

 Professional Photography Policy

-Flagler College requires a permit for professional/commercial photography on campus, submitted at least 3 weeks in advance.
-The surrounding public sidewalks and streets don't require permits, and many of the best exterior compositions are available from those vantage points.
+Flagler College requires a permit for pro or commercial shoots on campus, submitted 3 weeks ahead.
+Public sidewalks and streets don't need permits, and many of the best exterior shots are taken from those spots.

 Combine with Downtown